-Students with Attention Deficit Hyperactivity Disorder will struggle to keep track of what they need to do, read and process information, and sustain attention.2 min read Published: 2 Aug 2019
+Students with Attention Deficit Hyperactivity Disorder (ADHD) will struggle to keep track of what they need to do, read and process information, and sustain attention.2 min read Published: 30 Jan 2024

-Students with Attention Deficit Hyperactivity Disorder (ADHD) will struggle to keep track of what they need to do, find it difficult to read information from slides in lectures, and will have difficulties sustaining attention.
+Students with Attention Deficit Hyperactivity Disorder (ADHD) often struggle to keep track of what they need to do, find it difficult to read information from slides in lectures, and have difficulties sustaining attention.

 Composed of both hyperactive/impulsive behaviours and inattentive behaviours, ADHD is classed as a behavioural disorder.
 Students with ADHD typically display behaviours such as:

 - Finding it hard to follow instructions.

 - Forgetting what they are doing or what they have learned.

 - Struggling to organise or finish a task.

 Poor inhibition is also a central feature of ADHD, which is closely related to executive function – a cognitive skill that helps to plan, manage and control behaviour.

 Sustained attention is a related executive function that students with ADHD will find challenging; because they find it hard to monitor their actions, they will lose sight of the objective of a task.